gjlondon/definitive_guide_to_django_deployment/README.md

 it.
 Fabric will automatically upload our databags to the server where they'll be accessible to our Chef solo recipe.

-Start by loading the values we need into our settings.json file.
+Start by loading the values we need into our settings.json file. **Be sure to update settings anytime you create new servers.**

 `APP_NAME` should be the name of the project in your repo, as it would appear in a Python import path.